-Note: If the Arcserve UDP Agent (Windows) is being managed by Console, not all settings are available and will be displayed as read-only information.
+- If the Arcserve UDP Agent (Windows) is being managed by Console, not all settings are available and will be displayed as read-only information. - When agent is managed by console and not protected in a plan, all the settings are still available except the Preference > Updates panel.